 Star Trek TV shows and movies in chronological order

-This is probably the Star Trek list you're looking for.
+This is probably the list you're looking for if you're trying to figure out how to watch Star Trek in order.
 It's where things get really interesting, as Star Trek movies and TV shows have a habit of jumping around the franchise's chronology with sequels, prequels and bits in between.
 There are even two distinct timelines – but don't worry, we'll explain all that.

 The original ‘Prime’ timeline was started by the Original Series, the Next Generation-era TV shows, and the first ten movies, The alternative ‘Kelvin’ timeline, meanwhile, was created in JJ Abrams’ first Star Trek (2009) to allow the familiar Enterprise crew of Kirk, Spock, McCoy, Scotty, Sulu, Uhura and Chekov to have new adventures without contradicting canon.
 To avoid confusion, we've defined the two timelines as separate entities below.